Next Chapter

 Fixed Asset Documentations

 When a company acquires or disposes of its fixed assets, this must be recorded on the cash flow statement.
 The purchase of fixed assets is a cash outflow to the company, while the sale of fixed assets is a cash inflow.
 Meanwhile, if the value of an asset falls below its net book value, the asset is impaired.
-The value of the fixed asset recorded on the balance sheet is adjusted downward because it is considered too high compared to the market value.
+The value of the fixed asset recorded on the balance sheet template is adjusted downward because it is considered too high compared to the market value.

-When a fixed asset has reached the end of its useful life, it is usually sold in an attempt to obtain a residual value, which is the estimated value of the asset if it was broken down and sold in parts.
+When a fixed asset has reached the end of its useful life, it is usually sold in an attempt to obtain a residual value, which is the estimated value of the asset if it is broken down and sold in parts.
 In some cases, however, assets may become obsolete and unsuitable for sale.
 So if this happens, they will most likely be donated and the company won’t receive any payment in return.
 Nevertheless, whether sold or not, the fixed assets must be written off from the financial statements, because they are no longer used by the company.

 Note: An asset management system can greatly help extend the lifespan of your fixed assets through automated tracking and maintenance scheduling.